 On the northern shores of Virginia Water lies the picturesque Valley Gardens - with 250 acres of landscaped blooms, and twisting woodland trails that offer their own unique views of the great lake.
 Explore the rising roots of the beech trees, or make your way through the flowering forest, wild grass meadows and exotic shrubs.

 During autumn, the rust-coloured canopies are enriched with intense reds - as oaks, sweet chestnuts and maples display their autumn hues, and crisp leaves crackle underfoot.
-But don’t forget to plan a visit in May as well, to see the Punchbowl at its best - our natural amphitheatre, filled with rainbow coloured azaleas.
+But don’t forget to plan a visit in May as well, to see the Azalea Walk filled with varieties of coloured azaleas.

 You can choose from one of three marked routes around the gardens, each of which is around 1.5 miles (2.5km) in length - or just explore at your own pace.
 These routes range in difficulty, from the accessible Hilltop Route, to the steep Discovery Route, or the lengthier Lakeside Route - with stunning views over Virginia Water.